benodiwal/erris/README.md

 # Erris

-A silly terminal-based client to interact with GPT models using the OpenAI API.
-This project is built with Rust to provide a simple, interactive command-line application for engaging with OpenAI's language models.
+A quirky terminal-based assistant designed to help programmers with their coding queries and development tasks.

 ## Installation
 ### Prerequisites